leancamp/organisers-guide/Organisers Guide.md

 Thanks to you for organising a Leancamp!

+Thanks to the contributors to this guide: Ben Aldred, Ahmad Bakhiet.

 Thanks to Saul Albert and Nicky Smyth for co-founding Leancamp with me in those uncertain early days.

 Thanks to the Leancamp Leaders who’ve gotten involved since then, making so many contributions – organising, helping share knowledge, and helping steer Leancamp as it’s grown.